Peer Training & Continuing Education Program

 Please note: we can only accept a small amount of participants per training, and we receive a large volume of applications.

-For more information about Traditional Health Worker certification, please visit Oregon Health Authority’s website here.
+For more information, please visit the Oregon Health Authority’s website here.

 Upcoming Trainings